Skip to content

 https://www.cmu.edu/dietrich/psychology/undergraduate/current-students/research-and-internships/research-opportunities/health-human-performance.html

-The American Psychosomatic Society (APS) (http://www.psychosomatic.org), founded in 1943, is an international multidisciplinary academic society that organizes an annual scientific meeting and educational programs.
+The Society for Biopsychosocial Science and Medicine (APS) (http://www.thesbsm.org), founded in 1943, is an international multidisciplinary academic society that organizes an annual scientific meeting and educational programs.
 Psychosomatic Medicine is its scientific journal.
 The membership of over 700 is composed of academic scientists and clinicians in medicine, psychiatry, epidemiology, health psychology and allied health services.
-The mission of the APS is “to advance and integrate the scientific study of biological, psychological, behavioral and social factors in health and disease.”
+The mission of the SBSM is “to advance and integrate the scientific study of biological, psychological, behavioral and social factors in health and disease.”

 Posted in News Release